This New Zealand hokey pokey ice cream is a homemade spin on a classic kiwi ice cream flavor.

 Hot tip: place heat proof non slip surface under the bowl to help it stop moving, such as a damp tea towel.

 Once combined pour all the mix into the top of a double boiler.
-Cook over low heat, string frequently and watch carefully.
-If you cook the mix at to high heat or for too long you will scramble the eggs.
+Cook over low heat, string frequently, and watch carefully.
+If you cook the mix at too high heat or for too long you will scramble the eggs.
 Cook the custard until the mixture is thick and coats the back of a spoon or spatular.

 Hot tip: if you don't have a double boiler you can use a regular saucepan, but you will need to watch the mix very carefully to avoid over heating and scrambling the eggs.

-Once the mix is thick enough remove the top the double boiler and put it on a stable surface, such a colander to cool off for a few mins.
+Once the mix is thick enough remove the top of the double boiler and put it on a stable surface, such as a colander to cool off for a few mins.
 Pour the mix into a container, cover, and refrigerate overnight.

 Honey caramel sauce

 This sauce is very easy to make and tastes amazing in this ice cream or anywhere else where you want a rich, sticky caramel sauce.
 I dare you to try and resist eating it straight from the jar with a spoon!

 Add honey and brown sugar to a small saucepan.
 Where ever possible I try to get local honey.
 It supports local producers (and bees!), which means I know where it comes from and it tastes much better and is more complex than supermarket brought honey.
-This particular batch came from Holley's Backyard Bees when I did a beginner bee keeping course recently.
-The brown sugar gives this a lovely deep tasting caramel but you could use raw or caster if you prefer a lighter caramel.
+This particular batch came from Holley's Backyard Bees when I did a beginner bee-keeping course recently.
+The brown sugar gives this a lovely deep tasting caramel but you could use raw or castor sugar if you prefer a lighter caramel.